Algarve’s Walking Trails: A Footstep into Paradise

 Preparing for the Trail: What to bring and wear

-Dress lightly, but smartly—comfortable shoes, sunblock, hats, and of course, a trusty water bottle!
+Dress lightly but smartly—comfortable shoes, sunblock, hats, and, of course, a trusty water bottle!
 Pack some handy snacks.
 Trust me, there’s nothing quite like munching on some local cheese while you overlook the endless ocean.

 Safety Measures to Ensure a Trouble-free Hike

+- › Don’t forget your camera or binoculars in order to get full benefit from the natural surroundings.
 Best Time to Visit and Climate Considerations When Planning the Hike

 The Algarve Hiking Experience Summarized